 - Day 3 – Target: Aim to juggle a standard size 5 football 8 times consecutively using only your weaker feet.

-The reason we use a standard size 5 football (soccer!) ball is simply because it is larger (easier to control) and bounces much better than say, a futsal or skill ball.
-Lastly, when juggling, always try to make contact with the ball using the top half your foot ( just behind the toe area), and try not to kick the ball with to much power (unless you deliberately want it to catch more air), just a soft tap will do fine.
-Happy practicing!
+The reason we use a standard size 5 soccer ball is simply that it is larger and bounces much better than say a futsal or skill ball.
+When juggling, always try to make contact with the ball using the top half your foot (just behind the toe area).
+Try not to kick the ball with to much power (unless you want it to catch more air), just a soft tap will do fine.